 Heavy 4 cups 6 cups 7 cups

-NOTE: you can ALSO use fruit juice (if you want a natural alternative) or artificial sweetener (Stevia, my preference (or if you prefer, Splenda), but NOT Nutrasweet; if you want a low calorie alternative).
-Click here for instruction about how to prepare these solutions!
+NOTE: you can ALSO use fruit juice (if you want a natural alternative) or artificial sweetener (Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, , but NOT Nutrasweet; if you want a low calorie alternative). click here for instruction about how to prepare these solutions!

 To prepare syrup, while heating water, add sugar slowly, stirring constantly to dissolve.
 Bring to a gentle boil.
 Fill jars while syrup is still boiling hot.
 After preparing the liquid syrup, keep it hot (but not boiling).